 What is the profit of this mass tourism?
 The cost of memory cards for digital cameras.
 Otherwise only a passive taking in like the stream of manipulated information through the mass media.
 It rushes by and cannot be processed at all.
 The same applies to teaching, both in schools and universities.
 The amount of information is constantly growing, and there is not enough time to critically process the problems.

 Independent thinking is not only not stimulated, but deliberately prevented by new study reforms.
 Thinking, many believe, can be left to the computer.
+And electricity comes from the socket.
 Science, fragmented into special subjects, threatens to become a Tower of Babel.
 "Massification" means that fruitful discussion in smaller circles is no longer possible.
 A mass lecture is not much different from a television presentation.
 Listeners passively let everything wash over them, cramming only a few weeks before the exam.
 Knowledge that doesn't last long.
 Comprehension is lacking.
 Besides all these shortcomings, in some federal states (e.g. in NRW) students are even exempted by law (http://is.gd/qwf7fL) from compulsory attendance at courses under the pretext of "freedom of study", and you can no longer fail exams.

-One draws attention to an increasingly hostile attitude of people towards technology.
+One draws attention, however, to an increasingly hostile attitude of people towards technology.
 But it would be more correct to speak of an increasingly anti-human mechanization of all areas of life.
 Technology, which should help people to make the course of life easier and more pleasant, has developed a momentum of its own and forces the masses of people more and more under its spell and into a relationship of dependence.

 It must be remembered that the purpose of technology has always been primarily the manufacture of weapons.
 Acts of war always gave technology the greatest impetus for further development.
 New inventions were immediately used for weapons technology.
 Without the two world wars, technology and mass production would not have reached their present state.
 Although the stockpile of weapons of destruction is sufficient to wipe out humanity ten times over, rearmament still continues and there is no end in sight.
 Unfortunately, experience teaches that newly developed weapons have mostly been used, more recently in self-created conflict areas such as the Middle East.

+Military budget (or military expenditure), also known as a defense budget, is the amount of financial resources dedicated by a state to raising and maintaining armed forces or other methods essential for defense purposes.
+Generally excluded from military expenditures is spending on internal law enforcement and disabled veteran rehabilitation.
+Despite that the expenditures are incredibly high.
+How could this enormous amount be used for peaceful and ecological and sustainable purposes?

+In 2018, the United States spent 3.2% of its GDP on its military, while China 1.9%, Russia 3.9%, France 2.3%, United Kingdom 1.8%, India 2.4%, Israel 4.3%, South Korea 2.6% and Germany spent 1.2% of its GDP on defense (acc. to the Stockholm International Peace Research Institute).
+In absolute figures it is shown in Table M-4.

+Table M-4.
+According to the Stockholm International Peace Research Institute, in 2018, total world military expenditure amounted to 1822 billion US$, the main countries are listed.